RasmusLC1/RasmusLC1/README.md

 # Welcome to my Github 👋

-## My name is Rasmus ladefoged.
+## My name is Rasmus.
 Software developer from Copenhagen, Denmark

 Fresh graduate with a Bachelor in Computer Science from Copenhagen University.
 I enjoy problem solving and learning new skills.